Taxonomy and Botany of Witch Hazel Shrubs

 Arnold Promise witch hazel plants grow as deciduous flowering shrubs.
 However, you will often hear witch hazels referred to as "trees" because, if left unpruned, they can grow to be rather tall; moreover, the wild plant native to North America, H. virginiana, does grow as a small tree.

 Arnold Promise witch hazel shrubs are vase-shaped and may reach heights of 12 feet or more with a similar spread, although they can easily be kept much shorter via pruning.
 Fall foliage is yellow at worst, orange at best (grow it in full sun to achieve optimal fall color).
 The flowers bear a warm, spicy fragrance; the smell conveys a sense of dryness, as when you smell clothing that has just come out of the clothes dryer.
 These blooms precede the leaves, blooming in late winter to early spring.
 The fringe-like petals on these yellow flowers resemble small strips of paper that have just exited from a shredder.
+From a distance, one could mistake witch hazel plants for forsythia (another early bloomer with yellow flowers).
+In fact, as with forsythia, people sometimes force the flowers of witch hazel plants.

 Planting Zones, Sun and Soil Requirements